Eco Tips: Swopping to a plant based diet

 After initial sorting first in Twickenham and then in Mansfield Derbyshire, plastics are transported for further sorting at a plant in Leeds: this plant separates high Density Polyethylene (HDPE) and Polyethylene Terephthalate (PET, a type of polyester) bottles from PET pots, tubs and trays and any plastic films present.

-HDPE flake recycled in either UK or Belgium Injection moulding products including plastic packaging and containers and cable protection covers.
+HDPE plastic flakes are recycled in either UK or Belgium becoming injection moulded products including plastic packaging and containers, and cable protection covers.

-Mixed plastic bottles recycled in Turkey, Germany, Spain Recycling bags and other plastic products.
+Mixed plastic bottles are recycled in Turkey, Germany, and Spain where they maybe recycled into plastic bags and other plastic products.

-Pots, tubs and food trays Recycled in UK or else where in Europe Imitation wooden products e.g. garden furniture and other new plastic products
+Pots, tubs and food trays are recycled in the UK or else where in Europe where they may become imitation wood products e.g. garden furniture and other plastic products

 Contaminated recycling is incinerated.